 Wide-angle wet lenses compared

-A wet lens with an included dome, the UWL-04 provides compact cameras with a pronounced fisheye perspective. i-DiveSite claim a maximum angle of view of 168 degrees when used with an in-built lens that’s 28mm at its widest.
+A wet lens with an included dome, the UWL-04 provides compact cameras with a pronounced fisheye perspective.
+AOI claims a maximum angle of view of 160 degrees when used with a built-in lens that’s 28mm (equivalent) at its widest.
 The 52mm thread mount offers direct compatibility with various underwater housings, including several by Recsea and Olympus.
 Housings with 67mm threads, such as those by Ikelite and Nauticam, require an appropriate threaded adapter.

 Ikelite W-30 Wide-Angle Lens